The Basics of Medical Waste and Disposal

-OSHA has further classifications and descriptions of the types of of medical waste according to 42 US Code § 6992a, which you can view here.
+OSHA has further classifications and descriptions of the types of medical waste according to 42 US Code § 6992a, which you can view here.

 After bags of syringes reportedly washed up on American beaches in the 1980s, the public cried out for medical waste reform.
 This led to the federal government assessing the situation in a “cradle to grave” investigation, culminating in the Medical Waste Tracking Act of 1988.

 This tracking sought to establish medical waste’s true threat to the public, and to employees who work in waste-generating environments.
 The act expired in 1991, leaving regulation more of a state responsibility, but did reveal that the ones who are most at risk from medical waste are the employees working with it.